seven5/seven5/slow_start.md

 You also need to [download Dart](http://www.dartlang.org/docs/editor/);  the page referenced is for downloading the dart editor but that's the easiest way to get all the tools in one download.
-We are going to be using the [Dartium](http://www.dartlang.org/dartium/) browser during development-- which is really just Chrome plus the Dart VM.
+We are going to be using the [Dartium](http://www.dartlang.org/dartium/) browser during development-- which is really just Chromium (which is really Chrome) plus the Dart VM.
 No Dart tools will be in your `PATH` yet.

 ### Examples

 You need to `git clone` the seven5 project *examples* from github.
-Examples is actually a branch called, of course, `examples` in the main seven5 repository.
+The examples are actually a branch called, of course, `examples` in the main seven5 repository.

 {% highlight console %}